Singaporean Mandarin Database

 ETYMOLOGY

-• Created in Hong Kong, this unique drink is a mix of fragrant and smooth milk tea with strong coffee.
-It is also a popular drink in Singapore and Malaysia.
+• Created in Hong Kong, this unique drink has also become popular in Singapore and Malaysia.

-• In Malaysia, yuanyang is also known as kopi cham (which means mixed coffee).
-Some coffee shops in Singapore also refer to this drink as kopi cham teh (which means coffee mixed with milk tea).
+• In Malaysia, yuanyang is also known as kopi cham (which means “mixed coffee”).
+Some coffee shops in Singapore also refer to this drink as kopi cham teh (“coffee mixed with milk tea”).

 例句